Embedding calculus and grope cobordism of knots: Intermediate results

 A crucial step for this reduction is our description of the map $\chi$ in Appendix~\ref{app:proofs} as

-This is a map on $\S^n$ obtained by gluing together along faces $2^n$ different maps $(f^{\underline{n}})^{h^S}$, each defined on $I^n$ as a certain `$h^S$-reflection' of the original map $f^{\underline{n}}$ across a face of $I^n$.
+This is a map on $\S^n$ obtained by gluing together along faces $2^n$ different maps $(f^{\ul{n}})^{h^S}$, each defined on $I^n$ as a certain `$h^S$-reflection' of the original map $f^{\ul{n}}$ across a face of $I^n$.

 Hence, every generator of $\pi_0\pF_{n+1}(M)$ is in the image of $\pi_0\emap_{n+1}$.
 However, to prove that this map of sets is surjective we must also realise linear combinations.
-Recall that they arise as underlying trees of grope forests, so the following is all we need (for a proof see the end of Section~\ref{sec:main}). \begin{specthm} We have $[\emap_{n+1}\psi(\forest)]=[\ut(\forest)]\in\Lie_{\pi_1M}(n)$ for any grope forest $\forest\in\Grop_n(M;\U)$. \end{specthm} \begin{proof}[Proof of Theorem~\ref{the-main}] The statements about $\pF_{n+1}$ are contained in Theorem~\ref{thm:W-iso}.
+Recall that they arise as underlying trees of grope forests, so the following is all we need (for a proof see the end of Section~\ref{sec:main}). \begin{introthm} For any grope forest $\forest$ of degree $n$ on $\U$ in $M$ we have

-It remains to construct the map $\rho_n$ making the lower triangle in the following diagram commute:
+\end{introthm} \begin{proof}[Proof of Theorem~\ref{the-main}] The statements about $\pF_{n+1}$ are contained in Theorem~\ref{thm:W-iso}.
+It only remains to construct the map $\rho_n$ making the lower triangle in the following diagram commute: